elmejdki/FlappyBird/README.md

   git subtree push --prefix build origin gh-pages
   ```

-Now you have finish check the link of GitHub pages you will find your project deployed there. you can find the link on the repository settings page.
+Now you that have finished, check the link to GitHub pages you will find your project deployed there. you can find the link on the repository settings page.